Ancillae Assumpta Academy: Recognitions and awards

 The academy has been recognized by the U.S. Department of Education as an "Exemplary Private School" and as a *National Blue Ribbon Award recipient in 1992 and in 2010.

 Students from Ancillae-Assumpta were among those awarded scholarships to LaSalle College High School.

 Ancillae-Assumpta Academy won first place in the Creative Video Contest sponsored by the World Meeting of Families Congress held in Philadelphia in September 2015.
 Initiated by Pope John Paul II in 1994, the Congress is held every three years in a different location.
 Pope Francis is scheduled to attend.

-The 2015 Ancillae-Assumpta JV Football team won the Catholic Academy League championship, with a perfect 8–0 season.